Wilmington Injury Lawyers Representing Victims of Drunk Drivers

 Each year, drunk drivers are responsible for the catastrophic injuries and deaths of thousands of people throughout the U.S. Delaware Highway Safety officials report that the state saw a 20 percent increase in traffic fatalities in 2014 over the previous year, with 125 deaths in 2014.
 With 46 percent of those fatalities resulting from impaired driving, these figures are disturbing because they could have been prevented if those who decide to get behind the wheel after having had too much to drink would consider the consequences of their reckless actions.

 People who have been injured in an accident caused by a drunk driver may be able to file a civil lawsuit against the responsible party in order to recover financial damages for their injuries and losses in the accident.
 At the law firm of Silverman, McDonald & Friedman, our Wilmington auto accident attorneys are here to help you recover financially for your injuries, your property damage and lost time and income from work.
-If you were hurt by a drunk driver in Delaware, contact us to schedule a free consultation at one of our offices in Wilmington, New Castle or Seaford.
+If you were hurt by a drunk driver in Delaware, contact us to schedule a free consultation at one of our offices in Wilmington, Newark, or Seaford.

 What is being done to stop drunk driving in the United States?

 Alcohol is one of the major factors in traffic accidents in the U.S. The National Highway Traffic Safety Administration reports that 2016 saw an increase in alcohol-related fatalities, with a total of 10,497 drunk driving-related deaths that year.
 In total, they accounted for 28% of all fatal crashes that year.
 In Delaware, we had 37 drunk driving-related fatalities in 2016 – about 31% of the total number of fatal vehicle accidents that year.